Manu343726/Polyop/README.md

 ```

-There is not output code for `pop::operand`, `pop::operator_proxy`, neither reference wrappers.
+There is not output code for `pop::operand`, `pop::operator_proxy`, nor reference wrappers.
 The only code generated is the body of the two Polyop operator dispatchers specified in the example:

 ``` asm
 pop::operator==(void (*)(float, float), pop::default_operator_tag):